 CDBG projects leverage funds from a variety of sources.
 Communities undertaking large capital improvement projects often receive State Capital Improvement Program (SCIP) funds and or Local Transportation Improvement Program funds (LTIP).
 The funds are awarded by the State of Ohio on a competitive basis.
 Some communities generate local funds through Tax Increment Financing.
 TIF is an economic development mechanism available to local governments in Ohio to finance public infrastructure improvements and, in certain circumstances, residential rehabilitation.
 A TIF works by locking in the taxable worth of real property at the value it holds at the time the authorizing legislation was approved.
 Payments derived from the increased assessed value of any improvement to real property beyond that amount are directed towards a separate fund to finance the construction of public infrastructure defined within the TIF legislation.
 Often, participating communities will contribute their capital improvement or general funds to a project to fill a gap.
-Additionally, the new Community and Economic Development Assistance Program has leveraged funds for catalytic projects; the complexity and value of projects is expected to increase in the next 5 years.
+Additionally, the Community and Economic Development Assistance Program has leveraged funds for catalytic projects; the complexity and value of projects is expected to increase in the next 5 years.
 The Section 108 loan program will leverage funds as well.

 Matching funds for HOME Program activities are provided by volunteer labor in Habitat for Humanity projects.
 The amount generated annually more than covers HOME match requirements.
-Other possible sources of match include the value of labor, donated materials, equipment and professional services donated to County CHDOs constructing or rehabbing affordable housing.
+Other possible sources of match include the value of labor, donated materials, equipment, and professional services donated to County CHDOs constructing or rehabbing affordable housing.
+Significant leverage comes from housing development programs, down payment assistance programs and CHDO capacity building.